Het-Broeker-Huis/broekerhuis-website/content/visit/things-to-do-countryside-amsterdam.md

 title: Planning a wedding or meeting in Het Broeker Huis
 titleComponent: h2
 ---
-Our historic house and monumental rooms aren't just for weddings and birthdays.
+Our heritage building and monumental rooms aren't just for weddings and birthdays.
 They're also a place for strategy sessions, off-sites, team lunches or a quiet brainstorm near the city.

 Whether you're celebrating love, saying goodbye, or planning the next big idea – we host it all.
 With local food, honest hospitality and rooms full of character.
 Under the trees, in our 17th-century hall or in the garden with a fire pit and a plan.